ismail-97/Chicken-game-using-MVC/README.md

 # Chicken-game-using-MVC

-This is a simple interactive game (space-invader like) obeying OOP principles and using MVC architecutre.
+This is a simple interactive game (space-invader like) which is written in Java, obeying OOP principles, and using MVC architecutre.